datasektionen/bawang-content/namnder/mottagningen/body_en.md

 The tabloids report instances of schlimey graduation parties and other disgüüsting events; a sure sign that nØllan is on their way.
 Soon, Technis will be threatened by the ravaging hordes of nØllan.

 The chapter is preparing its defenses.
-Whipclad Vests, White Blankies, All-seeing Cameras, Food-stained Aprons and Glittering Gold coins are all mobilized to aid our brave troops.
+Whipclad Vests, White Blankies, All-seeing Cameras, Hardened Protective Helmets, Food-stained Aprons and Glittering Gold coins are all mobilized to aid our brave troops.

 ## The Reception’s Groups